Updated: January 13, 2021

 - “Sagot ko na ang kwento.
 Libre niyo lang ako.”

 It’s okay to treat friends once in a while.
-But if it has become a habit, then you need to tell them how you feel about it, especially if they actually have a source of income or receives regular allowance.
+But if it has become a habit, then you need to tell them how you feel about it, especially if they actually have a source of income or receive a regular allowance.

 To be more diplomatic, you can first ask them if they’re having financial troubles because you noticed that they often don’t have money to spend when you go out.